digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-50.md

   * Got parts (motors, drivers, ...) from ODrive
   * Still missing: PSU, mechanical parts (aluminium rods, ball bearings, ...)

+#### Mirgita Frasheri
+* fm tutorial work
+* worked with the out of sync fmu, we are making progress, but is still needed to get the getmaxstepsize to work
+* course work
+* scenario generation, have been playing with the DSE and building something around.
+Also talked with Ken, and seems that we have a shared vision.
+* worked a bit on the agent papers

 ## Sub-projects status